 3. Kalalau Cliffside, Kauai, Hawaii

 The 25-mile hike along the Na Pali coastline of Kauai offers spectacular views of the tropical island’s water and mountainous terrain.
-But most adventure seekers at this Hawaiian trail never make it all the way to Kalalau Beach at the end of the trail and instead choose to stop after a few hours of hiking or at the one-mile scenic overlook that offers terrific views of Hawaii’s deep blue waters.
-Kalalau’s slippery and rocky footpaths become even more treacherous at mile 7 where “Crawler’s Ledge” is traversed by most hikers on their hands and knees.
+But most adventure seekers at this Hawaiian trail never make it to Kalalau Beach at the end of the trail.
+Instead, they stop after a few hours of hiking or at the one-mile scenic overlook that offers terrific views of Hawaii’s deep blue waters.
+Kalalau’s slippery and rocky footpaths become even more treacherous at mile 7, where “Crawler’s Ledge” is traversed by most hikers on their hands and knees.
 Over 85 hikers have died on the Kalalau Cliffside hike, either from falling from the perilous cliffs or being washed away by the fast-rising waters of the Hanakapiaai Stream, making this hike easily one of the most dangerous hikes in the world.

 2. Mt.
 Huashan, China